A Graphical Transformation for Belief Propagation: Maximum Weight Matchings and Odd-Sized Cycles: Introduction

 \section{Introduction}

-Graphical Models (GMs) provide a useful representation for reasoning in a range of scientific fields \cite{05YFW,08RU,09MM,08WJ}.
-Such models use a graph structure to encode the joint probability distribution, where vertices correspond to random variables and edges (or lack of thereof) specify conditional dependencies.
+{Graphical} Models (GMs) have been utilized for reasoning in a variety of scientific fields \cite{05YFW,08RU,09MM,08WJ}.
+Such models use a graph structure to encode the joint probability distribution, where vertices correspond to random variables and edges specify conditional dependencies.
 An important inference task in many applications involving GMs is to find the most likely assignment to the variables in a GM - the maximum a posteriori (MAP) configuration.
-Belief Propagation (BP) is a popular algorithm for approximately solving the MAP inference problem.
-BP is an iterative, message passing algorithm that is exact on tree structured GMs.
-However, BP often shows remarkably strong heuristic performance beyond trees, i.e. on GMs with loops.
-Distributed implementation, associated ease of programming and strong parallelization potential are the main reasons for the growing popularity of the BP algorithm.
+The max-product Belief Propagation (BP) is a popular approach for approximately solving the MAP inference problem.
+BP is an iterative, message-passing algorithm that is exact on tree structured GMs.
+However, BP often shows remarkably strong heuristic performance beyond trees, i.e., on GMs with loops.
+Distributed implementation, associated ease of programming and strong parallelization potential are the main reasons for the growing popularity of the BP algorithm, e.g., see \cite{09GLG,10LGKBGH} for recent discussions of BP's parallel implementations.

-The convergence and correctness of BP was recently established for a certain class of loopy GM formulations of several classic combinatorial optimization problems, including matchings \cite{08BSS,11SMW,07HJ}, perfect matchings \cite{11BBCZ}, independent sets \cite{07SSW} and network flows \cite{10GSY}.
-The important common feature of these instances is that BP converges to a correct MAP assignment when the Linear Programming (LP) relaxation of the MAP inference problem is tight, i.e., it shows no integrality gap.
+The convergence and correctness of BP was recently established for a certain class of loopy GM formulations of several classical combinatorial optimization problems, including matchings \cite{08BSS,11SMW,07HJ}, perfect matchings \cite{11BBCZ}, shortest paths \cite{08RT}, independent sets \cite{07SSW} and network flows \cite{10GSY}.
+The important common feature of these instances is that BP converges {in polynomial-time} to a correct MAP assignment when the Linear Programming (LP) relaxation of the MAP inference problem is tight, i.e., when it shows no integrality gap.
 While this demonstrates that LP tightness is necessary for the convergence and correctness of BP, it is unfortunately not sufficient in general.
 In other words, BP may not work even when the corresponding LP relaxation to the MAP inference problem is tight.
-This motivates a quest for improving the BP approach so that it works, at least, when the LP is tight.